Updated: Mar 11

 #1 Sativa or Indica...
 Try It All.

 While science has debunked the genetically unidentifiable myth of Sativa or Indica years ago, it remains the top concern to almost every retail customer.
 I've paid little to no attention to these terms for a decade now.
-710 Labs mentioned a company policy and gag-order against using the words.
+I've heard of company policies and gag-orders against using the words.
 For all of modern cannabis, "landrace strains" have been bred and crossed leaving a hybridized genetic for almost every strain available today.
-Having been crossed at some point or not, science cannot detect or distinguish indica or sativa genetics, and the terms should have died right then and there.
+Having been crossed at some point, or not, science cannot detect or distinguish indica or sativa genetics, and the terms should have died right then and there.
 Unable to scientifically distinguish sativa or indica, it would be nothing short of false-marketing for a brand to claim their product is one or the other.
-710labs practices informed consumerism through transparency and to list their product as either sativa or indica, would be a dishonest and unproven claim.
-But, if you do not believe in science and think the Earth is flat, there are still more than enough reasons to forget about the words sativa and indica when shopping for retail cannabis.
+But, if you do not believe in science and think the Earth is flat, there are still more than enough reasons to forget about the words (sativa and indica) when shopping for retail cannabis.

 ...as in the effects.